m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 The configuration page is very slow.
 For some reason the password field grows to megabytes in size, and then the update just stops working.

 The only way this size blowup can happen is exponential growth.
 The only source of exponential growth could be encrypt->base64-ing the password over and over.
-(Note: encrypted length is `ceil((length + 8)/3)*4`, with 4/3 growth every iteration)  Which means we're sending the encrypted password where we need to send it in plaintext.
+(Note: encrypted length is `ceil((length + 8)/3)*4`, with 4/3 growth every iteration)  Which means we're sending the encrypted password where plaintext is expected, and the encrypted password gets encrypted again.

 Oh no.  I made a booboo somewhere.
 I *know* I tested the code.
 I covered all of it in e2e tests and I have seen it work.
 Must be a JS issue?
 It's always a JS issue.
 Nope, that part is robust and I tested it to exhaustion.